Fylhan/qompoter/README.md

 *For more information about the command line options, use `qompoter --help`.*

 That's it!
-You can now include `vendor.pri` in the `.pro` file of your project, and include the dependencies that you required:
+You can now include `vendor.pri` in the `.pro` file of your project, and use the dependencies that you required:

 	CONFIG += platphorm posibrain fylhan
 	include(vendor/vendor.pri)